MariusWilsch/prellus_youtube_marius/frontend/memory-bank/progress.md

 ## Current Status

-The project has progressed from the **management hooks implementation phase** to **completion of all planned feature components**.
+The project has progressed from the **management hooks implementation phase** to **completion of all planned feature components and bug fixes**.
 We have successfully implemented all feature components using shadcn/ui, following the component composition pattern defined in systemPatterns.md.
+We've also implemented the Context Provider Pattern to resolve state synchronization issues and fixed the delete confirmation dialog bug.
 All planned components have been implemented, and the project is now waiting for new input/requirements.

 ### Project Setup Status